jonnonz1/nz-statute-book/acts/public/2013/worksafe-new-zealand-act-2013.md

   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **PCBU** has the same meaning as in section 17 of the Health and Safety at Work Act 2015
   - **relevant health and safety legislation** has the same meaning as in section 16 of the Health and Safety at Work Act 2015
-  - **transferred employee** means a person referred to in section 11 who has been offered and has accepted employment in WorkSafe New Zealand
+  - **transferred employee** means a person referred to in section 11 or clause 1 of Schedule 2 who has been offered and has accepted employment in WorkSafe New Zealand
   - **worker** has the same meaning as in section 19 of the Health and Safety at Work Act 2015
   - **workplace** has the same meaning as in section 20 of the Health and Safety at Work Act 2015
   - **WorkSafe New Zealand** means the entity established by section 5.